 There are may ways to see the Highlands and Islands of Scotland.
 Without doubt the best, by far, is on board the Hebridean Princess.
 This exclusive and intimate 5 Star cruise ship has been sailing these waters for a quarter of a century and offers a range of cruises of between 4 and 9 nights that takes in the Inner and Outer Hebrides, the Northern Isles, the west coast of Scotland from the Clyde to Sutherland: plus occasional excursions wider afield.

 Some cruises are geared specially to the needs and preferences of walkers, while others are aimed at a wider audience.
 All are accompanied by at least one guide (more on the "Footloose" walking cruises) to help you get the most from your trip.
 Most cruises (though not all) start and finish in Oban.
-You can find out more from Hebridean Princess's own web site.
+You can find out more from Hebridean Princess's own web site, linked from the Visitor Information section of this page.

 Unique is an over-used word, but it really does apply to the Hebridean Princess.
 She is unique because she spends almost all her time cruising the most beautiful parts of the most beautiful country on Earth.
 And she is unique because, with a maximum of 50 passengers, she is run on a personal scale where individuals matter: by the end of the cruise everyone knows everyone else.
 We have heard the Hebridean Princess likened to a floating country house hotel.
 A more accurate description might portray her as a floating Edwardian country house, with the passengers staying as house guests.
 This captures the level of comfort and personal service you enjoy; the varied programme of activities and visits throughout the week; and the all-inclusive nature of a cruise on board.